ftathiago/ftathiago/README.md

 :man_technologist: **I'm a developer**

-**I'm currently working with software architecturing at ambev-tech - an Ab-InBev company.
+**I'm currently working with software architecture at ambev-tech - an Ab-InBev company.
 And also helping and developing front-end, backend and devops.
 My squad is responsible to validate, support and developing new Ideas comming from Ab-InBev breweries.
 Every week we have a new idea to discover, study and - maybe - develop.**

-I coordinate, besides my friend [Ivo Batistela](https://github.com/ByIvo), the Bemug meetup, whitch backend technologies chatting, as part of [Dev Parana](https://www.devparana.org).
+I coordinate, besides my friend [Ivo Batistela](https://github.com/ByIvo), the Bemug meetup, where we chat about backend technologies, as part of [Dev Parana](https://www.devparana.org).

 In 2020 I was designated as a Embarcadero MVP